pilot2254/steam-playtime-farmer/README.md

 <details>
 <summary>Is my Steam password stored securely?</summary>

-Your password is only stored if you enable the "rememberPassword" option in the config file.
-It's stored locally on your computer in plain text, so only enable this option if your computer is secure and you trust the environment.
+Your password is stored locally on your computer in plain text if you choose to include it in the config file.
+Only include your password in the config if your computer is secure and you trust the environment.
+If you don't include it, you'll be prompted to enter it each time you start farming.
 </details>

 <details>